sourcegraph/handbook/content/departments/cloud/working-agreements.md

 ### Milestone

 A milestone tracks progress towards the completion of a project.
 Each milestone should demonstrate meaningful progress.
 Each milestone should provide value to the stakeholders.
-It should also have a **fixed scope** to avoid neverending project, and it should always have a **deadline**.
+It should also have a **fixed scope** to avoid neverending project, and it should always have a **estimated delivery date**.
 Milestone should be served as the interface between DRI and the rest of the team.
 Therefore, milestone progress should be included in the weekly status update within the team.

 ### Task